semanticmx/html5-coding-standards/attaching-css-and-js-files/README.md

 </footer>
 ```

-However, if we use the "defer" attribute, the page it'll load faster.
+However, if we use the "defer" attribute, the page will load faster.

 When we use the "defer" attribute, the webpage starts parsing HTML, and as soon it hits ```<script>``` tag, it'll start downloading, but unlike the script tag without the attribute, it will only execute when the HTML finishes parsing.
 The syntax would be like this: